QuantEcon/lecture-python.myst/lectures/util_rand_resp.md

 - The truth border divides the space of conditional probabilities into two subsets: "truth telling" and "lying".
 Thus, sufficient  privacy elicits a truthful answer, whereas insufficient privacy results in a lie.
 The truth border depends on a respondent's utility function.

-- Assumptions in `ref:util-rand-nine-a` and `ref:util-rand-nine-a` are  sufficient only to guarantee a positive slope of the truth border.
+- Assumptions in {eq}`eq:util-rand-nine-a` and {eq}`eq:util-rand-nine-a` are  sufficient only to guarantee a positive slope of the truth border.
 The truth border can have either a concave or a convex shape.

 We can draw some truth borders with the following Python code: